Gazi13/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]

-The result of the model for these images visualized in cell 20.
+These images are very similiar with the train data.
+Only "Speed Limit 70" is different from training set because it is not a real photo.
+Also some of the images are a little bit dark.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### 2. Model's predictions on these new traffic signs

 Here are the results of the prediction: